christran85-cyber/enterprise-security-operations-lab/README.md

 ![DMZ Segmentation Validation](images/phase2-segmentation-validation.png)

-Firewall logging confirms that traffic originating from the DMZ is blocked from reaching the Security LAN.
+Firewall logging confirms that traffic originating from the DMZ is blocked from reaching protected systems on the Security LAN.

 - Source: `10.50.20.100` — Ubuntu DMZ endpoint
 - Destination: `10.10.10.123` — Windows 11 Security LAN endpoint